© 2026 Hawaiʻi Public Radio

 And imitation is the best flattery.
 Jung told HPR that down the street, Washington Middle School had a message on its marquee saying, “When I grow up, I want to be like Hawaiian Rent-All.”

 Jung said he gets a kick out of the humorous messages on the state Transportation Department’s electronic signs on the Oʻahu freeways, too.
 A recent DOT message said, "No be a stinkah, use one blinkah."
-Look for a nod to the DOT messages on the Hawaiian Rent-All sign — coming soon!
+Spoiler alert: Look for a nod to the DOT messages on the Hawaiian Rent-All sign — coming soon!

 This story aired on The Conversation on Feb.
 9, 2026.
 The Conversation airs weekdays at 11 a.m.
+Sophia McCullough adapted this interview for the web.

 Catherine Cruz is the host of The Conversation.
 Contact her at ccruz@hawaiipublicradio.org.